kkensuke/myjb-en/pages/basic/packageManager.md

 . test/bin/activate
 ```

 Now your venv is activated.
-You can see the name of venv on the left side of your user name in the terminal.
+You can see the name of venv on the left side of your user name in the terminal like `(test) Username@MacBook-Pro ~ %`.
 Let's check the version of python:
 ```zsh
 python -V
 ```
 and you get `Python 3.x.x`.

-Now you made a new venv and activated it, but actually there is no package in it.
+Now you made a new venv and activated it, but actually there is almost nothing in the venv.
-pip freeze shows the packages in your venv and there is no output for now.
+`pip list --format=freeze` shows the packages in your venv and there is no output for now.
 Before installing something, you might have to upgrade `pip`, which is a python package manager(change Username below):
 ```zsh
 /Users/Username/test/bin/python3 -m pip install --upgrade pip